-S.A.: NW, LE, FR, EA; W.A..; N.T.; Qld.
+S.A.: NW, LE, FR, ?EA; W.A..; N.T.; Qld.
 Grows on rocky outcrops and slopes and in gullies often of granite, in sand in Low Open Woodland or Triodia grassland.
 Flowers: Apr., Jul.-Aug. and Oct.

 Differs from Amaranthus mitchellii in having terminal, as well as axillary inflorescences and rugose only or very faintly ribbed fruit as opposed to fruit with inflated wavy ribs.
+The occurrence in the EA region needs to be confirmed.